-MA 102: Statistics for Citizens
+MA 102 : Statistics for Citizens

 The study of basic descriptive and inferential statistics, with a focus on statistical ideas and statistical reasoning and on their relevance to public policy and to the human sciences from medicine to sociology.
+Credits 4.0

-MA 103: College Algebra
+MA 103 : College Algebra

 College Algebra provides an introduction to algebra.
 Topics include functions, rates of change and linear functions, quadratic functions, polynomial functions, exponential functions, and logarithmic functions.
+Credits 4.0

-appropriate placement recommendation
+Appropriate placement recommendation

-MA 123: Elementary Statistics
+MA 123 : Elementary Statistics